openaps/docs/docs/docs/Resources/Deprecated-Pi/Pi-setup.md

 #### Save and exit

-	Next, add watchdog to startup applications:

-	Copy and paste the following:

-		update-rc.d watchdog defaults

-Finally, start watchdog by copying and pasting the following:
+	7. Finally, start watchdog by copying and pasting the following:

 			service watchdog start

-Note: The init system which handles processes going forward in most Linux systems is systemd.
-Rc.d may be depreciated in the future, so it may be best to use systemd here.
-Unfortunately, the watchdog package in Raspbian Jessie(as of 12/10/2016) does not properly handle the systemd unit file.
-To fix it, copy and paste the following: (one single line of code: not 2 separate)

-	echo "WantedBy=multi-user.target" | sudo tee - append /lib/systemd/system/watchdog.service > /dev/null

-To auto start watchdog with each boot copy/paste then enter the following
+	8. To auto start watchdog with each boot copy/paste then enter the following

 		cd /boot/

 		nano config.txt

-Add the following line
+	9.Add the following line

 		dtparam=watchdog=on

-	Exit and Save
+	10 Exit and Save

 ### Fan Speed Control based on temperature (pi3)
 I’m old school.
 I guess that makes me a little different.
 However for those of you out there that are like me, and don’t like to cook your electronics this option works great.
 If for no other reason than they smell when they fry plus you don’t want your DIY to shut off when it gets to hot.
 It will check the fan temp once every 3 minutes and make adjustment to the speed based on that temp.
 For instructional drawing to wire NPM Transister (S8050) goto:

 	https://hackernoon.com/how-to-control-a-fan-to-cool-the-cpu-of-your-raspberrypi-3313b6e7f92c

 Since we are controlling the percentage of speed use GPIO 2 instead of GPIO 18

 If you are unsure of pin layout goto

 	http://blog.mcmelectronics.com/post/Raspberry-Pi-3-GPIO-Pin-Layout#.WSsVmWjyu01

 The code below came from

 	https://www.raspberrypi.org/forums/viewtopic.php?f=32&t=133251

 I have added instructions here to make it easier for you to copy paste